JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 class Bar {}
 ```

-* If you do not specify any visibility modifier, `internal` is used by default, which means that your declarations will be
+* If you do not specify any visibility modifier, `public` is used by default, which means that your declarations will be
-visible everywhere within the same module;
+visible everywhere;
-* If you mark a declaration `private`, it will only be visible inside this package and its subpackages, and only within
+* If you mark a declaration `private`, it will only be visible inside the file containing the declaration;
-the same module;
-* If you mark it `public`, it is visible everywhere;
+* If you mark it `internal`, it is visible everywhere in the same module;
 * `protected` is not available for top-level declarations.

 Examples: